Thursday, November 21, 2024

 Rosa-multiflora2Multiflora rose is one of our more beautiful “mistakes.”
 It was originally introduced from Japan as rootstock for ornamental roses.
 In the 1930s the U.S. Soil Conservation Service promoted it for erosion control and living fences and farmers took them up on the idea.
 In the 1960s the Virginia Highway Department planted it in interstate medians to reduce headlight glare and provide a crash barrier.
 Multiflora rose was very obliging and it did it’s job with enthusiasm!
 Since one multiflora rose can produce as many as 500,000 seeds per year and seeds can remain viable in the soil for 10 to 20 years it eventually became a problem for many farmers who really don’t want that many flowers, and would prefer more pasture.
 If you’ve got this problems, here’s hope.
 Your livestock, no matter what you raise, can eat it, and control if for you.

-PalatabilityDefinitionThe beauty of multiflora rose as a forage is that it has no toxins of interest and it’s protein values run from 10 to 13 percent.
+PalatabilityDefinitionThe beauty of multiflora rose as a forage is that it has no toxins of interest and it’s protein values run from 10 to 13%.
 So it’s a very palatable plant.
 I have observed goats, sheep and cows eating it without being harmed by the thorns.
 According to the National Park Service, frequent, repeated cutting or mowing at the rate of three to six times per growing season, for two to four years, has been shown to be effective in achieving high mortality of multiflora rose.
 So, if eradication is you goal, put your four-legged mowers to work on your multi-flora rose at that rate.
 If that’s more fencing and labor than you care to invest, think of it as forage and let them graze it enough to manage the plant and prevent it from taking over your pastures.

 The states in red are the lucky ones where multiflora rose is considered invasive.

-If your livestock aren’t already eating this beneficial forage, you’ll want to check out our article on how to teach livestock to eat weeds.
+If your livestock aren’t already eating this beneficial forage, you’ll want to check out these resources on how to teach livestock to eat weeds.
 Then to help you with multiflora rose in particular, here’s who it worked for Greg Angell, a farmer who came to a presentation I made in Hinton, WV and then went home to teach his cows to eat multiflora rose.
 It took him about 10 days to have multiflora rose eating cattle in his pasture.
 Greg and I wrote back and forth as he went through the process so that I could answer questions that came up for him.
 Here are a few of his comments from our emails:

 Day 5 – First feeding of multiflora rose: